earth-metabolome-initiative/emi-monorepo/web/web_common/csqlv/README.md

 # CSQLV

-The CSQLV crate has to goal to easily integrate CSVs files into your PostgreSQL database.
+The CSQLV crate allows to easily integrate CSVs files into your PostgreSQL database.

 ## Installation